Attorneys continue to target small businesses, including insurance agents, and their websites for not being “ADA Compliant.”

-- Agency Revolution recently published an article on How Website Accessibility Helps Grow Your Business.
+- Forge3, now part of Agency Revolution, is a firm that creates agency websites and has published an extensive resource guide for agencies.
+Agency Revolution also published an article on How Website Accessibility Helps Grow Your Business.

 - Neilson Marketing Services has an ADA Compliant Service that can be added to your existing website.

-We recommend you click through and read the information at each of these links to educate yourself on ADA website compliance issues and make sure you take steps to protect yourself from a frivolous lawsuit.
+I recommend you click through and read the information at each of these links to educate yourself on ADA website compliance issues.
+Then, check with your website developer and make any necessary changes to your website.

-What other services have you discovered that you are currently using to be ADA compliant?
+What other services have you discovered that you are currently using to be ADA-compliant?